 In May, 2015 during the AIA National Convention in Atlanta, the AIASF committee changed the name from The Missing 32% to Equity by Design to better reflect the mission to address equitable practice for those still in the profession and to expand the outreach of the movement.
 The group designed a 1/2 day workshop as part of the Pre-Convention program: WE310 Equity by Design: Knowledge, Discussion, Action!
 Hackathon and Happy Hour to expand the awareness and discussion of challenges of talent retention in Architecture.
 A video documenting the EQxD Hackathon by ARCHITECT Magazine highlights the positive reception of the event.
 The lessons have been captured and shared with a larger audience on this site.
 On May 13th, the full report of the Equity in Architecture Survey results was issued online as a resource to the profession for further the conversation.
 Concurrently, on May 15, 2015, the Equity in Architecture Resolution 15-1 that was authored by Rosa Sheng, AIA, Julia Donoho, AIA and Francis Pitts, FAIA, and co-sponsored by AIASF and AIACC was passed by 4117 delegates in an overwhelming majority at the AIA National Convention Business Meeting.
 These events signify a major milestone for Equity since the committee's inception.
 Outreach continues with presentations at TEDxPhiladelphia on June 11, 2015 and KQED Forum and several Keynote opportunities for the duration of 2015.

-Equity by Design is a call to action for both women and men to realize the goal of equitable practice, advance architecture, sustain the profession and communicate the value of design to society.
-Our mission is to understand the pinch points and promote the strategic execution of best practices in the recruitment, retention, and promotion of our profession's best talent at every level of architectural practice.
+Equity by Design is a call to action to realize the goal of equitable practice for everyone, advance the profession and communicate the value of architecture to society.
+Our mission is to understand the pinch points of career progression and promote the strategic execution of best practices in the recruitment, retention, and promotion of our profession's best talent at every level of architectural practice.